-On June 20, 2024, the WHO put out Medical Product Alert N°6/2024 — its first global alert on falsified semaglutide — after fake Ozempic batches turned up in pharmacy supply chains in Brazil, the UK and the US.
-The agency does not issue these often.
-When it does, it usually means the same product is already moving through more than one continent's distribution system and has been for months.
+In June 2024, the WHO issued Medical Product Alert N°2/2024 — its first global alert on falsified semaglutide — after fake Ozempic batches turned up in pharmacy supply chains in Brazil, the UK, and the US.
+The agency doesn't reach for that lever often.
+By the time it does, the same product has usually been moving through more than one continent's distribution system for months, sometimes longer.
+A WHO alert is the smoke, not the spark.

-By the time you read this, 2024–2026 has produced one of the busiest enforcement stretches in modern injectable drug history.
-The FDA has seized counterfeit Ozempic three separate times since August 2023, the most recent batch including thousands of units across multiple states.
-The MHRA in the UK, BfArM in Germany and FAMHP in Belgium have all issued falsified semaglutide notices.
+The stretch from 2024 through 2026 has produced one of the busiest enforcement runs in modern injectable drug history.
+The FDA flagged counterfeit Ozempic twice in 2023 — a single fake pen surfaced at a US retail pharmacy in June, then a much larger seizure followed in December — and more batches turned up across multiple states through 2024 and 2025, some covering thousands of units.
+The MHRA in the UK, BfArM in Germany, and FAMHP in Belgium have all issued falsified semaglutide notices.
 Singapore's HSA has run multiple advisories.
-Hong Kong's Drug Office has hospitalized patients who injected pens that turned out to contain no semaglutide at all.
-Korea's MFDS has banned overseas direct purchase of GLP-1s entirely since October 2024.
-Japan's PMDA is dealing with imported semaglutide for off-label cosmetic use as a growing problem.
+Hong Kong's Drug Office has hospitalized patients who injected pens containing no semaglutide at all.
+Korea's MFDS banned overseas direct purchase of GLP-1s outright in October 2024.
+Japan's PMDA is tracking imported semaglutide for off-label cosmetic use as a growing problem.
 China's NMPA has prosecuted illegal manufacturers.
-Saudi SFDA and UAE MOHAP have run public-awareness campaigns.
+Saudi SFDA and UAE MOHAP have launched public-awareness campaigns.

-If you have a Wegovy, Ozempic, Mounjaro, Zepbound, Saxenda or local-brand GLP-1 in your refrigerator right now, the question is not whether counterfeits exist.
+If you have a Wegovy, Ozempic, Mounjaro, Zepbound, Saxenda, or local-brand GLP-1 in your refrigerator right now — mine is sitting on the second shelf next to the leftover takeout — the question isn't whether counterfeits exist.
 They do, in volume.
-The question is whether the specific box in front of you is one of them — and how to tell before you press the button on a pen that might be filled with insulin, saline or contaminated tap water.
+The real question is narrower and more personal: is the specific box in front of you one of them, and can you tell before you press the button on a pen that might be filled with insulin, saline, or contaminated tap water?

 What the regulators have actually done since 2023

 The pattern is consistent across agencies.
-Counterfeit pens get into the legitimate wholesale chain — usually through a single grey-market distributor or a stolen-and-resold lot — and then surface at retail pharmacies that had no reason to suspect them.
+Counterfeit pens slip into the legitimate wholesale chain — usually through one grey-market distributor or a stolen-and-resold lot — and then surface at retail pharmacies that had no reason to suspect them.

-The FDA's August 2023 seizure was the first big one.
-The agency, working with Novo Nordisk, recovered thousands of units of counterfeit Ozempic 1 mg pens from the US supply chain.
-December 2023 brought a second seizure, larger than the first.
+The FDA's first counterfeit Ozempic case came in June 2023, when a single fake pen — later found to contain insulin glargine rather than semaglutide — turned up at a US retail pharmacy.
+The bigger event came in December 2023: working with Novo Nordisk, the agency seized thousands of units of counterfeit Ozempic 1 mg pens from the US supply chain.
 Through 2024 and into 2025, additional batches were found, some testing positive for bacterial contamination — a sterility failure that turns a routine injection into a sepsis risk.

 A short timeline of regulatory action since 2023:

-- December 2023 — FDA second seizure, multi-state distribution.
+- December 2023 — FDA seizes thousands of counterfeit Ozempic units, multi-state distribution.

 - Throughout 2023–2024 — MHRA (UK), BfArM (Germany), FAMHP (Belgium) issue national falsified-semaglutide alerts.